vikram-r/subreddit-suggester/README.md

 # subreddit-suggester (for Reddit)
 A tool that recommends [subreddits](http://www.reddit.com) for a user based on the behavior of users that post in similar subreddits.
 This tool is built using [Akka](http://akka.io/) and [Spray](http://spray.io/).
-The concept is predicated on the assumption that similar people subscribe to similar subreddits.
+The concept of the algorithm is based on the assumption that similar people subscribe to similar subreddits.
 It uses the parallel nature of Akka/Spray to quickly analyze other posters in subscribed subreddits, to determine new subreddits that the user may be interested in.

 # How it works